PASAUCMerced/PMDebugger/README.md

 ```

 ## Evaluation
-After building the PMDebugger suite, we can start testing performance and reproducing bugs.
+After building the PMDebugger suite, we can start testing performance and reproducing bugs. **Note that you can directly get results (Figure 8 and Table 5) out of box.
+Please see [here](https://github.com/PASAUCMerced/PMDebugger/blob/master/README_performance_reproduce.md).**

 ### Performance
 Tests for the following programs are available in PMDebugger: